Christine (Elizabeth von Arnim novel): The novel as an authentic collection of letters

 Some reviewers hedged their bets by speculating that the novel may have been adapted from real letters.
 Others took it for granted that the whole thing was fiction, focusing instead on the ethics of the imposture, and concluding that it did not reflect well on "Alice Cholmondeley" or her publisher.
 The Nation of 23 August 1917 said that such a deception would be in "wretched taste".

 Guessing the true identity of the book's author became something of a parlour game in the autumn of 1917, with the publisher Macmillan writing to The New York Times in October that Elizabeth von Arnim was "the one that seems to have gained the most popularity" (before proceeding to disparage the idea).
-Reviewers made the case for her authorship everywhere from The Athenaeum (London) to the The Public Ledger (Philadelphia).
+Reviewers made the case for her authorship everywhere from The Athenaeum (London) to The Public Ledger (Philadelphia).
 The Sunday Times, in faraway Sydney, professed itself to be uninterested in the question of authorship before slyly recommending Christine to anyone who enjoyed (Arnim's) Elizabeth and Her German Garden or Fräulein Schmidt and Mr Anstruther.

 Macmillan and Arnim conceded nothing.
 The publisher insisted that the manuscript had been submitted through an intermediary, and that "Alice Cholmondeley" was "entirely unknown" to them beyond her being "a new author".
 Arnim was determined to maintain the cover provided by her single-use pseudonym, and continued her "fierce repudiation of authorship, even among intimate friends".
 Arnim's third daughter, Beatrix, also lived in Germany, and both of Arnim's biographers agree that her most pressing concern was to shield her child from reprisals.